pswu11/pswu.dev/content/pages/about.md

 #### [root /]$ What I studied:

 - MSc in Management (Focusing on Innovation Management, Marketing, and Economics)
-- BBA in Finance (Banking and Cooperatives)
+- BBA in Finance (Finance and Cooperatives Management)

 #### [root /]$ What else?